Last Updated on May 12, 2022

 When we get in a car accident, our cars can wirelessly transmit information about the accident and our medical histories before we get to the pre-programmed hospital of our choice.

-But all of these devices emit EMF radiation—and 5G itself generates strong, pulsed ultra-high frequency radio waves that are much more dangerous to human health than our present technology.
+But all of these devices emit EMF radiation—and 5G itself generates strong, pulsed, high-frequency radio waves that could be more dangerous to human health than our present technology, which isn’t going away just because we are adding 5G to the mix.
+Our cumulative and ever-present exposure to both low-frequency and high-frequency radio signals might be the most dangerous part of 5G deployment.

 Pulsed Millimeter Waves and Their Dangers

-How to Protect Yourself from 5G-Strength Radio Waves and EMFs in General
+How to Protect Yourself from 5G Radio Waves and EMF Radiation

 - Never put mobile devices directly against your body.
-For instance, don’t put a cell phone against your head, in your bra, or even in your pocket with out and EMF shield.
+For instance, don’t put a cell phone against your head, in your bra, or even in your pocket without an EMF shield.

 - Watch the news and look for future studies.
 We still don’t know how 5G will affect our health in the future.
 You will need to stay informed of the risks and emerging ways to protect yourself and family.